A4010 road: Present situation

-The A4010 has an important role to fulfill in connecting, Aylesbury the county town of Buckinghamshire to High Wycombe, the largest town in south Buckinghamshire.
+The A4010 has an important role to fulfil in connecting, Aylesbury the county town of Buckinghamshire to High Wycombe, the largest town in south Buckinghamshire.
 However, the road is not dual carriageway at all throughout its 17 mi trip.
 It also travels right through the centres of High Wycombe, Princes Risborough and Stoke Mandeville with no bypasses.
 Because of this, the road is often congested especially in the rush hours.
 Additionally, the road comes very close to Aylesbury without actually reaching it.
 Access to Aylesbury is via a small mini roundabout with the A413, itself also a single carriageway.
 This junction is exceptionally small for the traffic flow it serves in all three directions.
 There is an alternative route into Aylesbury, via the B4443, which leaves the A4010 a little further west, also by way of a mini roundabout.
 This route takes traffic past the front of the busy Stoke Mandeville Hospital.